Origin: Simao County, Yunnan Province, China

 Description: This is a beautiful Yunnan black tea (Dian Hong – also known as Red Tea).
 It is grown organically on the southern slopes of the Ma Wei Mountain in the county of Simao in Yunnan Province.
 Yunnan is home to the oldest tea cultivation history in the world.
 Mountainous elevations and mild temperatures offer ideal growing conditions for the native Camellia sinensis var. sinensis plants.
 This terroir, with its unique soil profile, adds to the popular, rich, and mildly toasty flavour of Yunnan’s local teas.

-Tea leaves for our Golden Snail were picked and processed in the Autumn of 2021.
-Leaves were carefully rolled into pellets, reminiscent of small snails.
+The tea leaves for Golden Snail are carefully picked, processed and rolled into pellets, reminiscent of small snails.
 The tea has benefited from short-term aging developing a slightly malted sweetness along with a lovely rich aroma.

-A steep of Golden Snail invokes the feeling of the golden hour…that brief window of time just before the sun sets in late summer and early autumn.
+A steep of Golden Snail invokes the feeling of the golden hour…that brief window of time just before the sun sets in late summer.
 During golden hour, when our surroundings are bathed in gold light, everything slows down to a snail’s pace and we are encouraged to arrive in the moment.

 Brewing Instructions: 2-3g per cup.
 100ºC water.
 Steep 2.5-3 minutes.
 Drain all tea from the leaf.
 Explore re-steeps.